DonMVB/aws/AWS_Assoc_SAA_C02.md

 AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 With it, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
 CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, API calls, and other AWS services.
 It is a regional service, but you can configure CloudTrail to collect trails in all regions.

 ### 1.12.2.
 CloudTrail Key Details
 - CloudTrail Events logs API calls or activities.
+Can be single region; best practice is to have one that applies to all regions.
+- Most services log to their respective region.
+IAM, STS, CloudFront, and Route 53 are delivered to any trail marked as 'global' (see below), and are housed in a S3 bucket in US East 1 - Northern VA, USA.
 - CloudTrail Events stores the last 90 days of events in its Event History.
 This is enabled by default and is no additional cost.
 - This event history simplifies security analysis, resource change tracking, and troubleshooting.
 - There are two types of events that can be logged in CloudTrail: management events and data events.